Yandex Cloud

 Spark History Server Web UI

-3. Under UI Proxy, select the YARN Resource Manager Web UI interface.
+4. Under UI Proxy, select YARN Resource Manager Web UI.

 • ApplicationMaster for running applications

-3. Under UI Proxy, select the Spark History Server Web UI interface.
+4. Under UI Proxy, select Spark History Server Web UI.

-This will open the list of finished applications.
+This will open the list of completed applications.
 To switch to the list of running applications, click Show incomplete applications at the bottom of the table.

-This will open the Spark History Server Web UI window with details of the selected application:
+This will open the Spark History Server Web UI window with details on the application you selected:

-• Event Timeline: History of job runs with info about added and removed executors
+• Event Timeline: History of job runs with info on added and removed executors.

-• Active Jobs: List of jobs being run or waiting to be run.
+• Active Jobs: List of jobs being run or pending.

 For each job, the table specifies: